odomobo/slime-mold-wallpaper/notes.md

 This includes reading ant texture size through parameters module, and regenerating the ants textures whenever this updates from its previous size.

-Dynamically resizing pheremone texture whenever canvas size changes.
-This will work similarly to ants resize.

 Logic to randomly vary the parameters, based on hyper parameters:

 * there'll be a master parameter called "Enable Randomness" or something